jorisguffens/Powertunes/README.md

-# Playlist tool for Spotify
+# Playlist Magic for Spotify

-Check it out at https://spt.scripty.net/
+Check it out at https://playlist-magic.net

 The playlist tool gives you powerful options that are not included in the Spotify apps.

 ## Features

-- [x] Remove songs one by one
 - [x] Replace remixes, covers, karaoke... by the original song
 - [x] Improved playlist shuffle
 - [x] Duplicate remover
+- [x] Remove songs one by one
+- [ ] Clone playlists
+- [ ] Merge playlists
-- [ ]
+- [ ] Edit playlist information

 ## Why?